kingAlfa/car/Barry_Tp_FTP/README.md

 # Serveur FTP
-## Auteur
+## Autor
 *Barry Mamadou*
-## But
+## Goal
-Il s'agit de réaliser un programme serveur Ftp.
-Ce serveur doit pouvoir être utilisé par le client ftp en ligne de commande
+It is a question of carrying out a program server Ftp.
+This server must be able to be used by the command line ftp client
-### Travail à réaliser
+### Work to be done
-- implementer un scénario qui permet à l'utilisateur de s'authentifier en fournissant un login et un mot de passe
+- implement a scenario that allows the user to authenticate by providing a login and a password
-- Implementer la commande quit pour se deconnecter
+- Implement the QUIT command to disconnect
-- Implementer les commandes dir, get, put, ls et la commande cd
+- Implement the commands dir, get, put, ls and cd
-### Fonctionnement du serveur
+### Running The server
-- Lancer le serveur ftp via le fichier [Le fichier jar](out/artifacts/Barry_Tp_FTP_jar/Barry_Tp_FTP.jar) avec la commande **java -jar nom_fichier.jar**
+- Start the ftp server via the file [The jar file](out/artifacts/Barry_Tp_FTP_jar/Barry_Tp_FTP.jar) with the command **java -jar name_file.jar**
-- Depuis le terminal lancer le client ftp sur localhost et le numero du port donné par le serveur
+- From the terminal launch the ftp client on localhost, and the port number given by the server
-- Ainsi vous pouvez utiliser les commandes disponibles sur le serveur
+- So you can use the commands available on the server
 ### Extension
-Pour ajouter une commande, il s'agit de specifier dans la methode executeCommand le nom de la commande et ensuite d'implementer la methode qui gère cette commande.
-Une solution plus objet est d'implementer le design pattern COMMAND.
-Dans ce cas on pourrait etendre l'application plus facilement.
+To add a command, it is a question of specifying in the method executeCommand the name of the command and then of implementing the method which manages this command.
+A more objective solution is to implement the COMMAND design pattern.
+In this case we could extend the application more easily.